 We set the number of message passing steps M for the recurrent core HGN block to 10, and implement each update function as a Multilayer Perceptron (MLP) with two sequential fully-connected (FC) layers, each with an output dimensionality of 32.
 We apply the LeakyReLU activation function (Maas, Hannun, and Ng 2013) following each FC layer.
-We add an extra FC layer with an output dimensionality of 1 in $\phi^u$ of the decoding block.
+We add an extra FC layer with an output dimensionality of 1 in φ^u of the decoding block.
 Since the input to a MLP must be a fixed-size vector, we concatenate each update function's input features before feeding them into the MLP.

-However, for the hyperedge update function $\phi^e$ in the core block, the number of receiver $r_e$ and sender $s_e$ vertices may vary with each hyperedge.
-For a given set of domains, we can compute the maximum number of preconditions $N{sender}$ and positive effects $N{receiver}$ of each possible action by analysing their action schemas - this allows us to fix the size of the feature vectors for the receiver and sender vertices.
-We convert the set of input vertices $\mathbf{R}k$ (resp. $\mathbf{S}k$ ) into a fixed-size vector determined by $N{receiver}$ (resp. $N{sender}$ ), by stacking each vertex feature $\mathbf{v} \in \mathbf{R}k$ (resp. $\mathbf{v} \in \mathbf{S}k$ ) in alphabetical order by their proposition names, and padding the vector with zeros if the required length is not reached.

-For the aggregation functions $\rho^{e \to v}$ , $\rho^{\bar{e} \to u}$ and $\rho^{v \to u}$ in the core block of a STRIPS-HGN, we use element-wise summation.
-We denote the heuristic learned by this configuration of STRIPS-HGN as $h^{HGN}$ .
+However, for the hyperedge update function φ^e in the core block, the number of receiver r_e and sender s_e vertices may vary with each hyperedge.
+For a given set of domains, we can compute the maximum number of preconditions N{sender} and positive effects $N{receiver}$ of each possible action by analysing their action schemas - this allows us to fix the size of the feature vectors for the receiver and sender vertices.
+We convert the set of input vertices \mathbf{R}k (resp. \mathbf{S}k) into a fixed-size vector determined by $N{receiver}$ (resp.
+N{sender}), by stacking each vertex feature $\mathbf{v} \in \mathbf{R}k$ (resp. $\mathbf{v} \in \mathbf{S}k$) in alphabetical order by their proposition names, and padding the vector with zeros if the required length is not reached.
+Due to the locality assumption underlying STRIPS, each action schema has a very small number of preconditions and effects, and our approach will work for any domain where these numbers are less than the maximums used.
+For the aggregation functions $\rho^{e \to v}$, $\rho^{e \to u}$ and $\rho^{v \to u}$ in the core block of a STRIPS-HGN, we use element-wise summation.
+We denote the heuristic learned by this configuration of STRIPS-HGN as h^{HGN} .

 Training Procedure.
-We split the training data into n bins using quantile binning of the target heuristic values and use stratified k-fold to split the training set into folds $F = \{f_1, \dots, f_k\}$ with each fold containing approximately the same percentage of samples for each heuristic bin.
-For each fold $f \in F$ , we train a STRIPS-HGN using $F \setminus f$ as the training set and f as the validation set, and select the network at the epoch which achieved the lowest loss on the validation set f.
+We split the training data into n bins using quantile binning of the target heuristic values and use stratified k-fold to split the training set into folds $F = \{f_1, \ldots, f_k\}$, with each fold containing approximately the same percentage of samples for each heuristic bin.
+For each fold $f \in F$, we train a STRIPS-HGN using $F \setminus f$ as the training set and f as the validation set, and select the network at the epoch which achieved the lowest loss on the validation set f.
 Since we train one STRIPS-HGN for each of the k folds, we are left with k separate networks.
 We select the network which performed best on its validation set as the single representative STRIPS-HGN for an experiment, which we then evaluate on a previously unseen test set.

 Although k-fold is more commonly used for cross validation, we use it to reduce potential noise and demonstrate robustness over the training set used.
+Whilst this limits the training time per experiment, our training procedure lets us demonstrate the expected performance of STRIPS-HGNs.

-Unless otherwise specified, we set n=4 and k=10 and use the Adam optimiser with a learning rate of 0.001 and a L2 penalty (weight decay) of 0.00025 (Kingma and Ba 2014).
-We set the minibatch size to 1 as we found that this resulted in a learned heuristic with the best planning performance and helped the loss function converge much faster despite the 'noisier' training procedure.
-This may be attributed to the small size of our training sets, which is usually limited to 50-200 samples.
+We use the Adam optimiser with a learning rate of 0.001 and a L2 penalty of 0.00025 (Kingma and Ba 2014).
+We set the minibatch size to 1 as it resulted in a learned heuristic with the best performance and helped the loss function converge much faster despite the 'noisier' training procedure.
+This may be attributed to the small size of our training sets.